Teichlab/celcomen/README.md

 pip install git+https://github.com/stathismegas/celcomen
 ```

-Causal Disentanglement and spatial Counterfactuals
+Causal Disentanglement and Spatial Counterfactuals
 ============
 To learn intracellular and extra-cellular gene regulation and then use it to simulate inflammation conuterfactuals in specific locaitons of the tissue, follow the tutorial `analysis.spatial_KO.xenium_human_glioblastoma_gpu.ipynb`.

 As explained in the tutorial, the adata object should have count data, without any prior normalization or log-transformation.

+More details about the documentation can be found on [Read the Docs](https://celcomen.readthedocs.io/en/latest/).

+To reproduce our results from our paper and manuscript refer to our [reproducibility repo](https://github.com/stathismegas/celcomen_reproducibility).